huggingface/huggingface_hub/docs/model-repos.md

 - the training params and experimental info (you can embed or link to an experiment tracking platform for reference)
 - which datasets did you train on and your eval results

-If needed you can find a template [here](https://github.com/huggingface/model_card).
+If needed you can find the specification [here](https://raw.githubusercontent.com/huggingface/huggingface_hub/main/modelcard.md).

 ## How are model tags determined?